StevesSixLeggedSprinters/BangazonAPI/README.md

 ## Reademe for creating Order by Preeti
 ## You need payTypeId before creating Order

 * GET : The HTTP GET method is used to **read** (or retrieve) a representation of a resource.
-In the “happy” (or non-error) path, GET returns a representation in XML or JSON and an HTTP response code of 200 (OK).
-In an error case, it most often returns a 404 (NOT FOUND) or 400 (BAD REQUEST).
-You can access a list of all orders by running a Get call to `http://localhost:5000/order`
+You can access a list of all orders by sending a Get call to `http://localhost:5000/order`

 ### You need a order unique Id number to get the information
 * GET one.
-You can get the information for a  single order by sentding a Get call to `http://localhost:5000/order/{OrderId}`
+You can get the information for a  single order by sending a Get call to `http://localhost:5000/order/{OrderId}`
 * GET one will return JSON containing the order details and  an array of products added to that order

-* PUT is most-often utilized for **update** capabilities, PUT-ing to a known resource URI with the request body    containing the newly-updated representation of the original resource.
- You can update the info on a specific order by sendin a Put call to `http://localhost:5000/order/{OrderId}`
+* PUT is most-often utilized for **update** capabilities, You can update the information on a specific order by sending a Put call to `http://localhost:5000/order/{OrderId}`
     * Put requires to submit below object:
-    * Example:
-	{

-		 "OrderId": 1,
-		 "PaytypeId": 1,
-		 "DateOrdered": "08-01-2017",
-		 "customerId": 1 }
+    * Example: `{"OrderId": 1,"PaytypeId": 1, "DateOrdered": "08-01-2017", "customerId": 1 }`

-*
 * POST is used to create subordinate resources.
-When creating a new resource, POST to the parent and the service takes care of associating the new resource with the parent, assigning an ID (new resource URI) You can add a new  order by sending a Post call to `http://localhost:5000/order/`
+When creating a new resource, You can add a new  order by sending a Post call to `http://localhost:5000/order/`
     * You need to include `DateOdered` `PaytypeId` and `customerId` in the body of the POST to enter a new order by sending a Post call to `http://localhost:5000/order`
     * The DateCreate field is auto-generated with the current date.
-    * Example:
+    * Example: `{"DateOrdered": "07-31-17","PaytypeId": 1,"customerId":1}`

-{
-    "DateOrdered": "07-31-17",
-    "PaytypeId": 1,
-    "customerId":1
-}

 * DELETE used to **delete** a resource identified by a URI.
- You can delete an order by runningsending a Delete call to `http://localhost:5000/order/{OrderId}` Calling DELETE on a resource a second time will often return a 404 (NOT FOUND) since it was already removed and therefore is no longer findable.
+You can delete an order by sending a Delete call to `http://localhost:5000/order/{OrderId}`

 ### Employees